 An enumerated type is a data type consisting of an ordered list of values.

-An enumerated type can be declared in a schema declaration using the following syntax:
+An enum type can be declared in a schema by using the following syntax:

 scalar type Color extending enum<Red, Green, Blue>;